Hammad8ahmad/Job-tracker/README.md

 Dark Mode

 🛠️ Technologies Used
-Frontend: React, Tailwind CSS, React Router
+Frontend
+React: A JavaScript library for building user interfaces.
+Tailwind CSS: A utility-first CSS framework for designing responsive layouts.
+React Router: Declarative routing for React apps.
+State Management
-State Management: @tanstack/react-query for data fetching and state management
+@tanstack/react-query: For efficient data fetching and state management.
-Backend: Node.js, Express, PostgreSQL
-Deployment: Vercel (Frontend), Render (Backend)
+Backend
+Node.js & Express: Server-side application framework.
+PostgreSQL: Relational database management system for storing job data.
+Deployment
+Frontend: Deployed on Vercel.
+Backend: Deployed on Render.
+Other Libraries
+react-spinners: For loading animations.
+react-icons: For icon usage.
-Other Libraries: react-spinners for loading indicators, react-icons for icons ⚙️ Installation
+⚙️ Installation
-To get started with the project, clone the repository and install the necessary dependencies.
+To set up the project locally, follow these steps:

+Clone the Repository

 bash
 Copy code
-# Clone the repository
 git clone https://github.com/your-username/job-tracker.git

-# Navigate to the project directory
+Navigate to the Project Directory

+bash
+Copy code
 cd job-tracker

-# Install frontend dependencies
+Install Frontend Dependencies

+bash
+Copy code
 cd client
 npm install

-# Install backend dependencies
+Install Backend Dependencies

+bash
+Copy code
 cd ../server
 npm install
 🔧 Running the Project
-Run the Frontend
+Start the Frontend
-Navigate to the client directory and start the development server:
+Navigate to the client directory and run:

 bash
 Copy code
 cd client
 npm start
-Run the Backend
+Start the Backend
-Navigate to the server directory and start the backend server:
+Navigate to the server directory and run:

 bash
 Copy code
 cd server
 npm run dev
-Ensure you have a .env file set up with your environment variables, including the database URL and any necessary API keys.
+Ensure you have a .env file set up with your environment variables, including the database URL and necessary API keys.

 🌐 Deployment
 Frontend: Deployed on Vercel.
 View Live Demo
 Backend: Deployed on Render.
 View API Endpoint
 📄 API Endpoints
-The backend API has several endpoints to manage jobs:
+The backend API supports the following endpoints:

-GET /api/jobs - Get all job entries.
+GET /api/jobs - Retrieve all job entries.
 POST /api/jobs - Add a new job entry.
-PUT /api/jobs/:id - Update an existing job entry.
+PUT /api/jobs/:id - Update a specific job entry.
-DELETE /api/jobs/:id - Delete a job entry.
+DELETE /api/jobs/:id - Delete a specific job entry.
 📚 Usage
-Adding a Job: Click the "Add Job" button and fill in the job details in the form.
+Adding a Job: Click the "Add Job" button and fill in the form with job details.
-Editing a Job: Click on the job card and use the "Edit" button to modify job details.
+Editing a Job: Click on a job card and use the "Edit" button to modify job information.
-Deleting a Job: Click on the job card and use the "Delete" button to remove the job.
+Deleting a Job: Click on a job card and use the "Delete" button to remove the job.
-Filtering Jobs: Use the filter options to search and view specific job entries.
+Filtering Jobs: Utilize the filter options to search for specific job entries.
 🌓 Dark Mode
-Toggle between light and dark modes using the switch in the top-right corner.
-The application remembers your preference using local storage.
+Users can switch between light and dark modes using the toggle in the top-right corner.
+The application saves your preference using local storage.

 🤝 Contributing
-Contributions are welcome!
-If you have any improvements or suggestions, please follow these steps:
+Contributions are always welcome!
+Follow these steps to contribute:

-Fork the repository.
+Fork the Repository

+Create a New Branch

+bash
+Copy code
-Create a new branch (git checkout -b feature-branch).
+git checkout -b feature-branch
-Make your changes.
+Make Your Changes

+Commit Your Changes

+bash
+Copy code
-Commit your changes (git commit -m 'Add some feature').
+git commit -m 'Add a new feature'
-Push to the branch (git push origin feature-branch).
+Push to the Branch

+bash
+Copy code
+git push origin feature-branch
-Open a pull request.
+Open a Pull Request

 📝 License
 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the LICENSE file for more details.

 📧 Contact
-If you have any questions or need further assistance, feel free to reach out:
+For any questions or assistance, please contact:

 Email: your-email@example.com
 GitHub: your-username
-Feel free to customize the README further to suit your project specifics!
-If you have any additional sections you'd like to add or specific content to modify, let me know!